 Brent Jones Memorial Rodeo Club Scholarship: This scholarship was established in memory of Brent Jones by his parents, Sam and Nancy Jones, to aid students in seeing their dreams accomplished by furthering their education.
 Brent was a very active second year Rodeo Club member at the time of his death in February 1996.
 This scholarship will keep his memory alive for years to come.
-Second-year members of the Angelina College Rodeo Club who show a willingness for hard work and leadership may apply to the Angelina College Rodeo Club sponsor.
+AC students who are competing at the college level in rodeo events should contact the Scholarship Coordinator.